oracle/tribuo/docs/PackageOverview.md

   by several deep learning systems as an export format, and there are converters from systems like scikit-learn to the ONNX format.
 Tribuo provides a wrapper around Microsoft's [ONNX Runtime](https://onnxruntime.ai) that can score ONNX models on both CPU and GPU platforms.
+ONNX support is found in the `tribuo-onnx` artifact in the `org.tribuo.interop.onnx` package.
 - TensorFlow - Tribuo supports loading [TensorFlow](https://tensorflow.org)'s
   frozen classification and regression models and scoring them.
 - XGBoost - Tribuo supports loading [XGBoost](https://xgboost.ai)